One of the biggest missed opportunities in B2B sales has to be the “money left…

 Here are some practical tips for how to prepare for your next tradeshow:

-- Set your tradeshow objectives – be it to meet 5 new strong prospects, communicate changes to your offering to existing clients, or simply to thank existing clients for their patronage, ensure you set goals and make them measurable.
+- Set your tradeshow objectives – Whether your objective is to meet 5 new strong prospects, communicate changes to your offering to existing clients, or simply to thank existing clients for their patronage, ensure you set goals and make them measurable.
+Some goals could include:

-- Research who you would like to meet – scan delegate list in advance and make a targeted list of those you’d like to meet
+- Research who you would like to meet – By doing some pre-event research, you can easily meet or exceed your tradeshow objectives, and create strong outcomes.
+Most show have a delegate list that you can view in advance; make a targeted list of those you’d like to meet (and add them to your tradeshow objectives).
+Some ideas for pre-show connectivity:

 - If your tradeshow/conference has dinner or reception functions, ask those on your list if they have time to meet face-to-face before the reception/dinner.